spineki/spineki.github.io/content/home/closures_as_iterators.md

 ```

 Simple but effective.
 The closure's state updates every time we call it.
-Note: the mutable keyword is required to update the captured counter variable, which is read-only by default.
+> Note: the `mutable` keyword is required in order to update the captured counter variable, which is `read-only` by default.

 ## Indexing using a lambda